Harrison Musgrave: Amateur career

 had a 9–1 win–loss record, a 2.17 earned run average.
 He was named the Big 12 Conference Baseball Pitcher of the Year.
 The Philadelphia Phillies selected Musgrave in the 33rd round, with the 991st overall selection, of the 2013 MLB draft.
 He opted not to sign with the Phillies, and returned to West Virginia.

 Professional career

-Colorado Rockies

-The Colorado Rockies selected Musgrave in the eighth round of the 2014 MLB draft.
-He signed with the Rockies, and pitched that year for the Grand Junction Rockies of the Rookie-level Pioneer League, posting a 2–4 record with a 5.44 ERA in 13 games.
+The Colorado Rockies drafted Musgrave in the eighth round, with the 233rd overall selection, of the 2014 Major League Baseball draft.
+He signed with the Rockies, and pitched that year for the Grand Junction Rockies of the Rookie-level Pioneer League, posting a 2–4 record with a 5.44 ERA and 50 strikeouts in 13 games.